 |ETH Zurich – Swiss Federal Institute of Technology||5|

 |Imperial College London||10|

-Though the actual course requirements might vary as per the course and university, here are the major eligibility requirements for Chemical Engineering courses in India and abroad:
+Though the actual course requirements might vary as per the course and university, here are the major eligibility requirements:

 - For BE/BTech/BSc programs, candidates must have completed 10+2 in science stream from a recognized board.
 For applying for undergraduate programs in this field in India, you will be required to provide scores of Engineering entrance exams like JEE Mains, AIEEE, etc.